Alex Tamm

-Alex Matthias Tamm (born 24 July 2001) is an Estonian professional footballer who currently plays as a forward for Slovenian PrvaLiga club Olimpija Ljubljana and the Estonia national team.
+Alex Matthias Tamm (born 24 July 2001) is an Estonian professional footballer who currently plays as a forward for Livingston, on loan from Slovenian PrvaLiga club Olimpija Ljubljana and the Estonia national team.

 Club career

 Tamm joined the youth system at Nõmme Kalju at the age of five years-old.
 He made his debut for the club in the Estonian Premium Liiga at the age of 16 years-old.

 He won the Estonian championship with Kalju in 2018, and also won the Estonian Super Cup that year.
 Tamm scored Kalju's winning goal in their 1–0 UEFA Europa League win against Stjarnan in 2018.
-He played in 25 games and scored two goals in the Premium League prior to August 2019, when he joined Grasshopper Club Zurich in Switzerland, on a one year loan-deal, as part of an exchange deal that saw Max Mata move to Kalju, with Tamm linking up with the Grasshoppers under-21 side.
+He played in 25 games and scored two goals in the Premium League prior to August 2019, when he joined Grasshopper Club Zurich in Switzerland, on a one-year loan-deal, as part of an exchange deal that saw Max Mata move to Kalju, with Tamm linking up with the Grasshoppers under-21 side.

-After retuning to Kalju, he scored 28 goals during the 2024 season, putting him in the running for the European Golden Shoe.
+After returning to Kalju, he scored 28 goals during the 2024 season, putting him in the running for the European Golden Shoe.

 Following the end of his contract, in January 2025 he signed for Slovenian PrvaLiga club Olimpija Ljubljana on a free transfer.
 He scored 8 minutes into his debut match in a 5–0 win against DNŠ Ajdovščina, on 2 February 2025.
 He also scored and was credited with an assist in his second match, against FC Koper.

+In January 2026, Tamm signed for Scottish side Livingston on loan until the end of the 2025–2026 season.